New & Used Kia Sedona: In Depth

 GET A FREE PRICE QUOTE

-The Kia Sedona is a minivan that’s manufactured in South Korea and sold as the ‘Carnival’ in other places in the world.
-It’s also the only minivan on sale in the U.S. with the option of short or long wheelbase.
-Prices start in the mid $20,000 range, making the Sedona a competitor against the Toyota Sienna, Dodge Caravan, Chrysler Town & Country, Nissan Quest, and the Honda Odyssey.
+The Kia Sedona is a minivan that’s built in South Korea and sold as the ‘Carnival’ in other places in the world.
+It’s also the only minivan on sale in the U.S. with the choice of a short or long wheelbase.
+Prices start in the mid $20,000 area, making the Sedona a competitor against the Honda Odyssey, Nissan Quest, Chrysler Town & Country, Dodge Caravan, and the Toyota Sienna.

 The first-generation Sedona went on sale as a 2002 model and ran through the 2005 model year.
 Its 3.5-liter V-6 made 195 horsepower, and was teamed to a four-speed automatic.
 It lacked features found on competitive minivans, like power-sliding side doors, curtain airbags, a navigation system and a fold-flat third-row seat--and the first Sedona was a heavy vehicle, so performance suffered and fuel economy was poor.

 The second-generation Sedona arrived as a 2006 model, much improved.
 The powertrain was updated to 3.8 liters of displacement and 244 horsepower, teamed with a five-speed automatic with manual gear selection.
 Fuel economy improved to 17/24 mpg, a competitive figure.
 In 2007 Kia added a short-wheelbase version, making the Sedona the only two-body-style minivan left in the American market (since Chrysler has since dropped the short-wheelbase Dodge Caravan).
 That version was dropped after the 2008 model year.